-- A. Demonstrate knowledge and understanding of and be able to teach the concepts, skills, and processes of social studies as defined in the Nebraska Content Standards from grade seven through grade twelve; - B. Compare patterns of development, continuity and influence between the United States and the rest of the Western Hemisphere; - C. Demonstrate knowledge and an understanding of the people, cultures and civilizations of the Western Hemisphere; - D. Demonstrate knowledge and an understanding of Western and Eastern civilizations; - E. Use historical analysis and interpretation to consider the perspectives of cultural groups; - F. Identify and describe significant historical periods that impacted the development of the United States; - G. Use a chronological framework to understand the sociological, political, economic, and cultural history of the global community through time; - H. Demonstrate knowledge and an understanding of the cultural history of Nebraska, including Native American cultures;

-- I. Analyze the impact of Nebraska's past and present on United States history; - J. Investigate, interpret, and analyze important events and persistent issues using multiple historical and contemporary resources; and - K. Engage in historical research using primary sources.
+- A. Demonstrate knowledge and understanding of the concepts, principles, and processes of inquiry in American and World history, and be able to apply them, including being able to: - 1.
+Analyze patterns of continuity and change in multiple regions and time; - 2.
+Demonstrate a global knowledge and understanding of peoples, cultures, and; - 3.
+Use historical analysis and interpretation to consider multiple perspectives, including the perspectives of marginalized and historically underrepresented groups; - 4.
+Use a chronological framework to understand the sociological, political, economic and cultural history of the global community through time; - 5.
+Demonstrate knowledge and understanding of the cultural history of Nebraska, including Native American cultures; - 6.
+Analyze the impact of Nebraska's past and present on United States history;